tbates/tbates.github.io/_posts/2000-12-20-base-Philosophy.markdown

 <p style="text-align: center;">"Principles keep practice aligned with goals"</p>

-The answer to "Why this package?" is "To make getting the right models easier"
+This package has one principle: make good modeling easier.

-To this end, `umx` provides a compact vocabulary of functions for doing these four things as fast as possible:
+`umx` provides a compact set of functions to support four core tasks:

 1. Express theories in SEM models.
 2. Test competing theories.
-3. Maintain a reproducible and correct workflow.
+3. Maintain a reproducible workflow.
-4. Get results rapidly and communicate them effectively.
+4. Communicate results effectively.

 OpenMx is a fantastic base - often you'll stick with core OpenMx functions: Using `mxPath` instead of `umxPath`, or `summary` instead of `umxSummary`.

 That said, R has too many cases where "*you can do it lots of ways*".
-We want `umx` to provide just one way that makes your work easier so you do better science.
+We want `umx` to provide "just one way" that makes basic work easy, and complex work manageable, so you can spend more time doing better science.

-That's it :-) On to the modeling!
+That's it ☺ On to the modeling!